micthiesen/youtube-discord-alert/README.md

 The app is distributed as the Docker image `ghcr.io/micthiesen/youtube-discord-alert`.

-It's useful to mount a data volume as a history file is maintained to prevent posting the same video more than once to Discord.
+It's useful to mount a data volume as a history file is maintained to prevent posting the same video more than once.

 To find a YouTube channel ID, [try using this](https://commentpicker.com/youtube-channel-id.php).